InceptionTime: Finding AlexNet for Time Series Classification: Abstract

 \section{Abstract}

-Time series classification (TSC) is the area of machine learning interested in learning how to assign labels to time series.
+This paper brings deep learning at the forefront of research into Time Series Classification (TSC).
+TSC is the area of machine learning tasked with the categorization (or labelling) of time series.
 The last few decades of work in this area have led to significant progress in the accuracy of classifiers, with the state of the art now represented by the HIVE-COTE algorithm.
-While extremely accurate, HIVE-COTE is infeasible to use in many applications because of its very high training time complexity in $O(N^2\cdot T^4)$ for a dataset with $N$ time series of length $T$.
-For example, it takes HIVE-COTE more than 72,000$s$ to learn from a small dataset with $N=700$ time series of short length $T=46$.
-Deep learning, on the other hand, has now received enormous attention because of its high scalability and state-of-the-art accuracy in computer vision and natural language processing tasks.
-Deep learning for TSC has only very recently started to be explored, with the first few architectures developed over the last 3 years only.
-The accuracy of deep learning for TSC has been raised to a competitive level, but has not quite reached the level of HIVE-COTE.
-This is what this paper achieves: outperforming HIVE-COTE's accuracy together with scalability.
-We take an important step towards finding the AlexNet network for TSC by presenting \ourmethod{}---an ensemble of deep Convolutional Neural Network (CNN) models, inspired by the Inception-v4 architecture.
-Our experiments show that \ourmethod{} slightly outperforms HIVE-COTE with a win/draw/loss on the UCR archive of 40/6/39.
-Not only is \ourmethod{} more accurate, but it is much faster: \ourmethod{} learns from that same dataset with 700 time series in 2,300$s$ but can also learn from a dataset with 8M time series in 13 hours, a quantity of data that is fully out of reach of HIVE-COTE. \keywords{time series classification \and deep learning \and scalable model \and inception}
+While extremely accurate, HIVE-COTE cannot be applied to many real-world datasets because of its high training time complexity in $O(N^2\cdot T^4)$ for a dataset with $N$ time series of length $T$.
+For example, it takes HIVE-COTE more than 8 days to learn from a small dataset with $N=1500$ time series of short length $T=46$.
+Meanwhile deep learning has received enormous attention because of its high accuracy and scalability. \revisionn{Recent approaches to deep learning for TSC have been scalable, but less accurate than HIVE-COTE.} We introduce \ourmethod{} --- an ensemble of deep Convolutional Neural Network (CNN) models, inspired by the Inception-v4 architecture.
+Our experiments show that \ourmethod{} is on par with HIVE-COTE in terms of accuracy while being much more scalable: not only can it learn from 1,500 time series in one hour but it can also learn from 8M time series in 13 hours, a quantity of data that is fully out of reach of HIVE-COTE. \keywords{time series classification \and deep learning \and scalable model \and inception}